Pokémon Champions Breaks a Core Rule. Final Evolutions Only?

 Could this change affect the mainline Pokémon games?

 The producer states the rule applies only to Pokémon Champions.
-However, in the game industry, successful mechanics are often repeated.
-If this title succeeds, it could set a precedent for future main series or spin-off titles.
+However, if this title succeeds, it could set a precedent for future main series or spin-off titles.

 When is the release date for Pokémon Champions?

 The game has no specific announced release date yet.
-It has been announced, but launch details will be shared in the future.
+Launch details will be shared in the future.

 Does this mean the end of the traditional 'catch, train, evolve' model?